240 Commonwealth was designed by Chapman and Frazer, architects, and built in 1903-1904, replacing an earlier townhouse on the same site.

 Architectural plans — including elevations, piling plans, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-81).

 The new house was built as the home of Rollin Heber Allen and his wife, Sarah Bartlett (Spencer) Allen.
 They previously had lived at 179 Newbury.
-Rollin Allen is shown as the owner of 240 Commonwealth on the original building permit application, dated October 13, 1903, and Sarah B. Allen is shown as the owner on the 1908, 1917, and 1928 Bromley maps.
+Sarah Allen purchased the original house at 240 Commonwealth on June 4, 1903, and it was razed soon thereafter.
+Rollin Allen is shown as the owner on the original building permit application for the new house, dated October 13, 1903.

 Rollin Allen was a real estate investor and broker.
 He was the owner of the Castle Square Theatre on Tremont and the managing director of the Castle Square Opera Company.